 - that it is a right to direct their own healthcare free from government dictates, restraints, and oversight

-- every individual has the right to worship the God of the Bible in his or her own way
+- every individual has the right to worship the God of the Bible according to scripture

 While this list includes items connected to Christianity, they are not laid out in a way that would prevent a non-Christian from joining.
-Additionally, Liberty asks that members attend worship services regularly but does not specify what regularly means or have attendance at a specific church verified by a third-party.
-So, as far as Christian HealthShare ministries go, Liberty has very open membership requirements.
+Additionally, Liberty HealthShare asks that members attend worship services regularly but does not specify what regularly means or have attendance at a specific church verified by a third-party.
 This might be of importance to potential members looking for more freedom to manifest their convictions outside of regular church attendance.

-Liberty uses a payment method called “ShareBox,” which facilitates transfers directly from member to member instead of first being deposited into a company bank account.
-Each month, members are assigned a specific need that they must contribute toward by the end of the month.
+Liberty HealthShare uses a secure online portal called “ShareBox,” which facilitates transfers directly from member-to-member instead of first being deposited into a company bank account.
+The member contributes their monthly share amount, and Liberty will assign that contribution to another member in need.
 Members can see exactly where their membership dues go.
-Additionally, members can send messages of encouragement, prayer, and healing directly to others in the community.
-Interestingly, Liberty HealthShare values member privacy, and thus permits members to choose how their names appear on their accounts.
-Member diagnoses are hidden so only the medical expense can be seen.
+Additionally, members can send messages of encouragement, prayer, and support directly to others in the community through the “PrayerBox” tool.

 Noteworthy